 Forest Schools are discovery and exploration-based experiences that all promote the love of learning so that individuals understand on an experiential level the love of learning new things at the same time developing one’s character, resilience, social skills, and more.

 Place-based education: development of a relationship between the learner and the natural world.

 Forest School can increase a child's confidence and self-esteem through exploration, problem solving, and being encouraged to learn how to assess and take appropriate risks depending on their environment

-In the morning we all come together for a special experience of playful singing, moving and celebrating the changing seasons.
+In the morning typically the Saplings and Oaks Classes come together for a special experience of playful singing, moving and celebrating the changing seasons.
 Music connects us on a unique level that quickly can lighten the mood and bring much joy and excitement to our program.
 With songs and movements about birdies building their nests, stepping over stepping stones, looking way up high in the apple trees and little jacky frost pinching your nose, the children get to learn songs and verses about each changing season.
 We are constantly having parents coming to us asking what songs we have been singing so they can sing along with their children at home!